SkylineCommunications/dataminer-docs-connectors/connector/doc/Starlink_Enterprise.md

 User terminals for which the Timestamp column shows **N/A** are returned by the Management API and not by the Telemetry API.
 This means no telemetry (Signal Quality, Downlink Throughput, etc.) can be shown for these.

 The **Device Name** column will show the service nickname if a service is active on the user terminal.
 The device ID is used as device name if no service is active.
-Changing the Device Name from the User Terminals table is currently not possible.
-Please try to change it on the Starlink web interface.
+Changing the device name from the User Terminals table is currently not possible.
+To change it, you will need to use the Starlink web interface instead.
 The new name will then appear in the table after the next poll cycle.

 When the **Info Logging Level** of the element log file is raised to *Level 1* or higher, you will see a line in the log file when no terminals are assigned to a specific account.